Oklahoma Law Enforcement Memorial

 Guy Mercer - Sheriff

-On Thursday afternoon, December 9, 1948, Sheriff Guy Mercer was transporting a prisoner, J. L. Morris, from Tahoka, Texas back to Texas County in the Oklahoma Panhandle when they were involved in a head-on collision south of Amarillo, Texas.
-The prisoner J. L. Morris died shortly after the vehicle crash.
-Sheriff Guy Mercer, 50, died two days later the evening of Saturday, December 11th from his injuries.
+On Thursday afternoon, December 9, 1948, Sheriff Guy Mercer was transporting a prisoner, J. L. Morris, from Tahoka, Texas back to Texas County in the Oklahoma Panhandle.

 Guy Mercer had served four years as Chief of Police of Hooker before being elected Texas County Sheriff.
 Sheriff Guy Mercer had been defeated in his bid for re-election and had twenty-two more days to serve as Sheriff.

-Sheriff Guy Mercer was survived by his wife Zephry and a son Richard and is buried in Hooker Cemetery, Hooker, Texas County, Oklahoma.
+Sheriff Guy Mercer was survived by his wife Zephry and adult son Richard and is buried in Hooker Cemetery, Hooker, Texas County, Oklahoma.

 OLEM – 1N-1-11 NLEOM – 45W24